cwendorf/DEVISE/README.md

 This package includes the following documentation:

-- [Introduction](./docs/README.md): Overview of the package and links to all resources.
+- [Introduction](./docs/README.md): Overview of the package, listing of associated packages, and links to all resources.
-- [Functions](./docs/man/README.md): Documentation for all exported functions.
+- [Reference](./docs/man/README.md): Documentation for all exported functions, including usage, arguments, return values, and examples.
-- [Vignettes](./docs/vignettes/README.md): Worked examples demonstrating use of the package.
+- [Articles](./docs/vignettes/README.md): Examples demonstrating how to use `DEVISE` directly and in conjunction with other packages.

 ### Contact